Welcome to Penn’s International Internship Program (IIP)

 If you are interested in spending a summer abroad doing work related to your academic concentration or interests, we encourage you to explore the IIP placements available and contact us with any questions.

-The IIP application for summer 2013 is now open!
-Visit the Application page to learn more and open an application!
+The application for the summer 2014 International Internship Program is now open!
+Visit the Application page to open your application!

-Internships for summer 2013 will be posted on a rolling basis between now and February 1st, 2013.
-In the mean time, browse the website to learn more about IIP and take a look at last year's IIP placements.
+Internships for summer 2014 will be posted on a rolling basis between now and January 15th, 2014.
+In the meantime, browse the website to learn more about IIP and take a look at last year's IIP placements.

 Learn about upcoming IIP events below.